We use cookies for statistical purposes.

 Obtain Citizenship in New Zealand

-A foreigner can obtain citizenship in New Zealand in a few ways, that are prescribed by the national law.
+A foreigner can obtain citizenship in New Zealand in a few ways, which are prescribed by the national law.
 Most foreigners are eligible for citizenship by naturalization, which refers to the process through which a person first obtains permanent residency in New Zealand.

-The procedures, rights and obligations are prescribed by the Citizenship Act 1977 and our immigration lawyer in New Zealand can offer in-depth information on the matters a person should know regarding this law.
+The procedures, rights and obligations are prescribed by the Citizenship Act 1977 and our immigration lawyer in New Zealandcan offer in-depth information on the matters a person should know regarding this law.

 What types of citizenship are available in New Zealand?